fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 6: January 6th, 2018

+**Today's Progress:** 1st new rule for the Pig Game
+- A player looses his ENTIRE score when he rolls two 6 in a row.
+Then the next player's turn.

+**Thoughts:**
+- Good practice and understanding by modifying the game's rule play.

+**Link to work:** I will push this to github at some point of the course.

 ### Day 5: January 5th, 2018

 **Today's Progress:** Completing the Pig Game